graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Built-in Directives**

+:: A *built-in directive* is any directive defined within this specification.

 GraphQL implementations should provide the `@skip` and `@include` directives.

 GraphQL implementations that support the type system definition language must